mps01/Aimdb-Movie_app/README.md

 # movies_app

-An IMDb like industry standard app made in flutter with bloc.
+An IMDb like industry standard app made in flutter with Bloc.
+The data is fetched from TMDb API

 ## How To Install?